 eggs, hibernation, Native Americans, pioneers, GPS, canoeing, fishing, and

 snowshoeing.
-We also have many live animals (two mallard ducks, four different
+We also have many live animals: four mallard ducks, three different

-kinds of turtles, a salamander, cane toad, American toad, and a garter snake).
+kinds of turtles, a salamander, American toad, tree frogs, garter snake, compost

 If there is a topic I could help you with, just let me know!
 I love to create new programs.